Heidi Klum

+Klum has worked as a spokesmodel for Dannon and H&M and has appeared in numerous commercials for McDonald's, Volkswagen, and others.
+In 2009, she became Barbie's official ambassador on Barbie's 50th anniversary.
 In May 2011, Forbes magazine estimated Klum's total earnings for that year as US$20 million.
 She was ranked second on Forbes' list of the "World's Top-Earning Models".
 Forbes noted that since ending her 13-year run as a Victoria's Secret Angel, Klum has become more of a businesswoman than a model.
 In 2008, she became an American citizen while maintaining her native German citizenship.

 Early life and discovery

 Klum was born and raised in Bergisch Gladbach, a city near Cologne, West Germany.
-She is the daughter of Erna Klum (née Berger), a hairdresser, and Günther Klum, a cosmetics company executive.
+She is the daughter of Erna Klum, a hairdresser, and Günther Klum, a cosmetics company executive.
 A friend convinced her to enroll in a national modeling contest called "Model 92".
 Out of 25,000 contestants, Klum was voted the winner on 29 April 1992, and she was offered a modeling contract worth US$300,000 by Thomas Zeumer, CEO of Metropolitan Models New York.
 After winning, she appeared on the Gottschalk Late Night Show, a German television show with host Thomas Gottschalk.
 She accepted the contract a few months later, after graduating from school, and decided not to try for an apprentice position at a fashion design school.

 Career

 Modeling and acting

 Klum has been featured on the cover of French, German, Portuguese and Spanish Vogue magazines, as well as Elle, InStyle, Marie Claire, Glamour and Russian Harper's Bazaar magazines.
 She became widely known after appearing on the cover of the Sports Illustrated Swimsuit Issue and for her work with Victoria's Secret as an "Angel".
 Klum hosted the 2002, 2006, 2007, 2008, and 2009 Victoria's Secret Fashion Shows.
-On 1 October 2010, the New York Post reported in its "Page Six" gossip column that Klum would be leaving Victoria's Secret, which was later confirmed by Klum.

 In addition to working with well-known photographers on her first husband's Sports Illustrated shoots, she was the object and subject of Joanne Gair body painting works in several editions from 1997 to 2010.
 She wrote the foreword to Gair's book of body paint work, Body Painting, Masterpieces.
 Other magazine's covers include GQ, Cosmopolitan, Photo, Glamour, Stuff, Joy, Esquire, Max, Men's Journal, Time and Shape.